 - 8MO interweaves genuine historical figures with fictional characters.
 Author Eliot Asinof has admitted that he fabricated a character called Harry F., a hit man who was hired to threaten pitcher Lefty Williams when the Sox seemed on the verge of tying the series at four games apiece.
 Asinof claimed that he created this character to see which authors were stealing his account without attribution.
 "Harry" is not only fictional, but is not based on any historical character, and his actions are not based on based on any historical circumstances.
 In fact, Lefty Williams testified that he told Joe Jackson on the way to the ballpark that day, "I am going to pitch to win this game if I can possibly win it."

-Asinof never revealed the identity of a second fictional character, but there is a minor character named Alfred Bauer, allegedly the head usher at Comiskey Park, who does not seem to have any basis in reality.
+Asinof never revealed the identity of a second fictional character, but there are two good possibilities: (1) There is a minor character named Alfred Bauer (p.
+59), allegedly the head usher in the Cincinnati ballpark, who does not seem to have any basis in reality.
 Unlike the character Harry F., whose identity and exploits have been repeated by many later authors who assumed Asinof's account to be factual, the Bauer character does not seem to have been considered significant enough to enter the Black Sox canon.
+(2) A character named Pete Manlis (p.
+100), allegedly a friend of Arnold Rothstein, had a brief chat with Sport Sullivan in 8MO.
+Unlike Bauer, this character's participation was repeated in at least one other source (David Pietrusza's biography of Rothstein).
+Given the similarity of the Peitrusza and Asinof accounts, it is very possible that Peitrusza based his account on the assumption that Asinof's citation was based on reality.
+Curiously, a character named "Lips" Manlis was a notorious fictional gambler who gave Dick Tracy a hard time in the comic books of the 30s.
+Could this have inspired Asinof?

 - 8MO uses imagined interior monologues and combines historically established lines with fabricated dialogue.